 We have been successful with our bid to Homes England to be able to provide three houses that women accommodated in Zola can move into after their needs have been assessed.

 What other support is available at Zola?

-At the Zola refuge, we support women with no recourse to public funds (no ILR).
+At the Zola refuge, we support women with no recourse to public funds.

-To be eligible for stay at our refuge, women without ILR will need the Destitute Domestic Violence Concession (DDVC) applied for on their behalf before being accepted.
+To be eligible for stay at Zola, women without Indefinite Leave to Remain (ILR) will need the Destitute Domestic Violence Concession (DDVC) applied for on their behalf before being accepted.
 We can help with the application.
-This entitles the women to public funds for a limited period (initially three months) but usually until her leave application decision.
+This entitles women to public funds for a limited period (initially three months) but usually until her leave application decision.

 Once the woman has the DDVC in place, she can claim benefits including housing benefit and legal aid.
-The staff at Zola will make an appointment at a solicitor and accompany her to begin the leave to remain process.
+The staff at Zola will make an appointment with a solicitor and accompany her to begin the leave to remain process.
 We help her with her ILR application which must be submitted within three months of being given the DDVC.
-In the refuge, we support the women with emotional support around the abuse she has experienced and help to prepare her personal statement that accompanies her leave to remain application.
+In the refuge, we give women emotional support around the abuse she has experienced and help to prepare her personal statement that accompanies her leave to remain application.